bioinf/Sibelia/USAGE.md

 The difference between "loose" and "fine" set is that "loose" usually produces fewer blocks, but longer.
-And it may lose some small synteny blocks (shorter than 15000 BP), while "fine" option produces more blocks (but shorter) and their coverage is worse.
+And it may lose some small synteny blocks (shorter than 15 000 BP), while "fine" option produces more blocks (but shorter) and their coverage is worse.
 Usually "loose" is the best choice, but if you do not want to lose information about small-scale rearrangements, use "fine".

-If you are not satisfied by the results (poor coverage for example), try to set simplification parameters manually (see section "Fine tuning").
+If you are not satisfied by the results (poor coverage, for example), try to set simplification parameters manually (see section "Fine tuning").

-By default, Sibelia filters out synteny blocks shorter than 5000 BP.
+By default, Sibelia filters out synteny blocks shorter than 5 000 BP.
 You can change this behaviour, see section "Minimum block size".

 You also may be interested in blocks that occur exactly once in each input